Land Use for Climate Action: Strategy, Funding, Impacts

 Ann Shikany, Deputy Assistant Secretary – Transportation Policy, U.S. Department of Transportation, Washington, DC

-Solomon Greene, Principal Deputy Assistant Secretary, US Department of Housing and Urban Development (HUD), Washington, DC
+Kera Package, Deputy Assistant Secretary, Office of Community Planning and Development, US Department of Housing and Urban Development, Washington, DC